FanDuel Sports Network Ohio: Programming

-FanDuel Sports Network Ohio holds the exclusive regional pay television rights to MLB's Cincinnati Reds (since 1991), the NBA's Cleveland Cavaliers (since 1990), and the NHL's Columbus Blue Jackets (since 2000).
-The channel also carries a select number of college basketball games involving the University of Dayton and Northern Kentucky University.
+FanDuel Sports Network Ohio held the exclusive regional pay television rights to the MLB's Cincinnati Reds (1989-2025), NBA's Cleveland Cavaliers (1990-26), and the NHL's Columbus Blue Jackets (2000-26).
+The channel also carried a select number of college basketball games involving the University of Dayton and Northern Kentucky University.
 The network formerly held the local rights to college basketball games featuring Xavier University and the University of Cincinnati through the 2019–20 season.

 The channel formerly broadcast Cleveland Indians games from the network's launch as SportsChannel Ohio, until Fox Sports Ohio lost the rights as a result of the team starting eventual sister network SportsTime Ohio in March 2006.
 Despite this move, Reds games continued to be blacked out in most of Northeast Ohio, the designated market area of the now-Guardians.
-When Reds games air in the rest of Ohio, the Cleveland feed airs generic national Fox Sports Networks programming unless a local Cleveland event is scheduled.
-Although Fox Sports Ohio and STO came under common ownership following Fox's purchase of the latter in 2012, Bally Sports Ohio did not share broadcast rights to any sporting events with Bally Sports Great Lakes and vice versa (unlike arrangements that exist between Fox Sports South and Fox Sports Southeast, and Fox Sports Florida and Fox Sports Sun), with both networks maintaining their own respective team television contracts.
+When Reds games aired in the rest of Ohio, the Cleveland feed aired generic national Fox Sports Networks programming unless a local Cleveland event was scheduled.
+Although they came under common ownership following Fox's purchase of the latter in 2012, Bally Sports Ohio did not share broadcast rights to any sporting events with Bally Sports Great Lakes and vice versa (unlike arrangements that exist between Fox Sports South and Fox Sports Southeast, and Fox Sports Florida and Fox Sports Sun), with both networks maintaining their own respective team television contracts.
 From 2019 to 2021, Columbus Crew games were split between Fox Sports Ohio and SportsTime Ohio, although those telecasts were blacked out in the Cincinnati area due to the presence of FC Cincinnati.

 On October 19, 2016, Fox Sports and the Reds announced an extension of their broadcast agreement to the end of the 2032 season.
 The deal included the Reds taking an equity stake in the Cincinnati sub-feed of Fox Sports Ohio.
 In November 2024, amid the Diamond Sports bankruptcy, the Reds agreed to exit the contract and would sign with MLB Local Media for the 2025 season.
-On January 13, 2025, the team announced that it had instead renewed with Main Street Sports Group, and would remain on FDSN Ohio for the upcoming season.
+On January 13, 2025, the team announced that it had instead renewed with Main Street Sports Group, and would remain on FDSN Ohio for the 2025 season.
+On February 2, 2026, the Reds terminated their broadcast agreement with Main Street Sports Group, and announced that MLB Local Media would produce and distribute Reds games starting in the upcoming 2026 MLB season.

 FanDuel Sports Network Ohio was also the broadcaster for the AHL's Cleveland Monsters until 2024 when the Monsters signed a new deal with Gray Television.